vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 V. 10 and brought in relation Devatā; Discussion of question. to the doctrine of trangmigra

 what is meant by D. with tion described in Br.
 Up.
 IV. reference to which an offer- 4.5-7 and III.
 3. 13, 1551-58; ing is cast into fire leads to men that have to go by D. and startling results in P. M. S P. paths 1551-58, 1563; men 1207-09; D. is a subordinate tioned in Rg.
-X. 2 7 and X. element in a sacrifice and 18.1, 1553. hadis is principal matter and Devayatrotsava, tithis on which in a conflict between the two Yātrā festivals of several gods decision rests on havis (in are to be celebrated 316, 317, PMS) 1207; D. is a matter Deveśvara : m. by Kftyaratna cf words (saya Śabara ) and kara on the definition of when an offering is directed vrata' 30. by Veda to be made to Agni, Devibhāgavata, 176n, 178, 829n one cannot use a synonym (states that Matsya is first out of like Pāvaka, 1307-8; Jaimini 18 Purāṇas ), 830 ( mnemonic and Nirakta agree as to the perse containing first letters of nature and function of D. in 18 Purāpas ), 890 ( note on ho a sacrifice, 1276 ; phala (reward) 916, 9189, 921, 924, 974n, is conferred by the sacrifice 994n, 1033n (verse gurar and not by D. (like Agni brahma' etc), 1039n, 1062n etc. ) 1208 ; several opinions on (on cakras and sahasrara ) who the Devatās are, to whom 1064, 1072, 1076n, 1121 ( states & hymn is addressed or an ayāsa, should be part of Sandhya hadis is offered 1208 ; though worship ), 1127 (Khecari some Vedic passages speak of modrā ), 1130 (on mudrās ). the body of D. and that it Devimāhātmya (in Mārkapdeya drinks and is lord of heaven purina, also called Saptatati, and earth, they are ( merely Candi ): 156, 1760 : Chapters laudatory 1208.
+X. 2 7 and X. element in a sacrifice and 18.1, 1553. hadis is principal matter and Devayatrotsava, tithis on which in a conflict between the two Yātrā festivals of several gods decision rests on havis (in are to be celebrated 316, 317, PMS) 1207; D. is a matter Deveśvara : m. by Kftyaratna cf words (saya Śabara ) and kara on the definition of when an offering is directed vrata' 30. by Veda to be made to Agni, Devibhāgavata, 176n, 178, 829n one cannot use a synonym (states that Matsya is first out of like Pāvaka, 1307-8; Jaimini 18 Purāṇas ), 830 ( mnemonic and Nirakta agree as to the perse containing first letters of nature and function of D. in 18 Purāpas ), 890 ( note on ho a sacrifice, 1276 ; phala (reward) 916, 9189, 921, 924, 974n, is conferred by the sacrifice 994n, 1033n (verse gurar and not by D. (like Agni brahma' etc), 1039n, 1062n etc. ) 1208 ; several opinions on (on cakras and sahasrara ) who the Devatās are, to whom 1064, 1072, 1076n, 1121 ( states & hymn is addressed or an ayāsa, should be part of Sandhya hadis is offered 1208 ; though worship ), 1127 (Khecari some Vedic passages speak of modrā ), 1130 (on mudrās ). the body of D. and that it Devimāhātmya (in Mārkapdeya drinks and is lord of heaven purāṇa, also called Saptatati, and earth, they are ( merely Candi ): 156, 1760 : Chapters laudatory 1208.

 of, arranged in three parts Devata : Venkatanātha or Ven 155n; has only about 873 to